naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 A:- C, native VLANs are only used for traffic that is not tagged, in which untagged frames are placed on a trunk link.
 A common use for native VLANs is management traffic between switches, before both sides are configured as a trunk.

+65. (Vlans showing in running-config)
+A:- The switch is set up with a VTP mode of transparent.
+When a switch is set up with a mode of transparent, the VLAN information is stored in the running-config in lieu of the vlan.dat file.